 Insurance portability lets you take your life insurance coverage with you when you leave a job or your employer stops offering life insurance as a benefit.
-It allows you to avoid any gaps in life insurance coverage that might otherwise result, but it may not be a permanent solution.
+While it allows you to avoid any gaps in life insurance coverage that might otherwise result, it may not be a permanent solution.

 Learn what life insurance portability is, when it’s available to you, how it works, and if there are better alternatives.

 Definition and Examples of Insurance Portability

 Life insurance portability allows you to continue coverage after your employer-provided coverage ends, such as when you leave a job.
 You’ll generally get a term life insurance policy without the need for a health exam or a health questionnaire, and you’ll pay the premiums yourself.
 The rate you get when you port will be based on your current age, and your coverage may be designed to renew every five years, for example.
 Each time you renew coverage, your premium will increase, so prepare yourself for rising costs.

 Portability is a strategy for keeping life insurance coverage when you face a change in your existing group benefits.
 If you have health issues that make it hard to get life insurance, you might even use it to maintain long-term insurance coverage.
 Your employer might also give you the option to convert your group coverage into permanent insurance, which is not the same thing as porting it.

 If you’re in excellent health, consider applying for a new policy, or at least look into alternatives.
 Your premiums will rise over time if you port your policy, but you can lock in a rate for a set number of years if you apply for a new one.

 How Does Insurance Portability Work?